Understanding Architects’ Fees for Major Home Projects

 Architects’ fees usually form a relatively small proportion of overall project cost.

 What matters more than the percentage is the value created.
-Time spent early on clarity, coordination, and careful decision-making can help avoid costly mistakes later and significantly improve comfort, performance, and long-term enjoyment of the home.
+Time spent early on clarity, coordination, and careful decision-making can help avoid costly mistakes later and significantly improve comfort, performance, and long-term enjoyment of your home.

 Why involvement during construction matters